mia-platform/documentation/docs/development_suite/endpoint-overview/endpoint-overview.md

 * *Project owner*: Project owner name.
 * *Endpoint/API*: Endpoint name.
 * *Show in API Portal*: A label that shows if the endpoint appears in the API portal.
-* *Proxed By*: A label that shows if the endpoint is proxed by another endpoint.
+* *Proxied By*: A label that shows if the endpoint is proxied by another endpoint.
 * *API Key*: A label that shows if the endpoint is protected by an API-key.
 * *Public*: A label that shows if the endpoint is public (the API is accessible even if the user is not logged in).
 * *User Group Permission*: A label that shows if the endpoint is protected by a group expression and the concerning expressions.